xiaoyunxxy/backdoor-stealthiness/README.md

 To perform the stealthiness evaluation on the [Imagenette](https://github.com/fastai/imagenette) dataset, first download the "160 px" version, e.g. via the [torchvision implementation](https://docs.pytorch.org/vision/main/generated/torchvision.datasets.Imagenette.html).
 Then, use the [preprocess_imagenette.py](preprocess_imagenette.py) script to downscale the images to 80x80 pixels.

 ### Attack requirements
 The backdoor attacks can be performed by using the `train.sh` scripts in the `adap`, `backdoorbench`, `dfba`, `dfst` and `grond` submodules of this repository, which contain code forks of open-source implementations.
 For most of these implementations, the required Python environments are unchanged from the original code.
-The only exception is our fork of the official DFST implementation, where I ran into issues with the original environment.
-This fork's [README.md](https://github.com/hb140502/DFST?tab=readme-ov-file#environments) contains instructions on how to set up the environment that worked for me.
+The only exception is our fork of the official DFST implementation, where we ran into issues with the original environment.
+This fork's [README.md](https://github.com/hb140502/DFST?tab=readme-ov-file#environments) contains instructions on how to set up the environment that worked for us.

 ## Usage
 The code for the stealthiness evaluation is located in the [eval.ipynb](eval.ipynb) Jupyter notebook.
 The model architecture and dataset to perform the evaluation with can be configured in the code block below the "Experiment settings" header.
 This code also makes it possible to exclude specific attacks from the evaluation by removing them from the list.